Haxinator/CITS3404OnlineDailyPuzzle/README.md

 Model View Controller architecture.
 Models are the tables stored in the database in this case the user and the puzzles.
 The controller (flask) prepares the view based on the route and information given by the model.
-View is what the client sees, which is what page the controller developed serverside and sent to the client's machine.
+View is what the client sees, which is the page the controller developed serverside and sent to the client's machine.

 **NEEDS TO BE REVIEWED**